-38. Do you foresee any significant commercial or legal developments that might impact on franchise relationships over the next year or so?
+29. Do you foresee any significant commercial or legal developments that might impact on franchise relationships over the next year or so?

-The State Council have announced that VAT rates that

-are applicable to the supply of certain goods and services would be reduced.
-The reduction of 17% to 16% came into force non 1 May 2018 and applies to the sale and importation of goods, the leasing of tangible moveable property and repair and processing services.
-A reduction of 11% to 10% applies to transportation services, the sales and leasing of immovable property, basic telecommunications services, construction and postal services, agricultural products and water and gas supplies.
+The State Council has announced that VAT rates that are applicable to the supply of certain goods and services would be reduced.
+The reduction from 17% to 16% came into force on 1 May 2018 and applies to the sale and importation of goods, the leasing of tangible moveable property and repair and processing services.
+A reduction from 11% to 10% applies to transportation services, the sales and leasing of immovable property, basic telecommunications services, construction and postal services, agricultural products and water and gas supplies.
 These changes will encourage business activities and assist with business expansion.
-The threshold for payment of Vat has been amended so that both goods and services sectors will have a threshold of RMB 5 million per annum.
-In August 2017, a business called Rainbow department Store Co Ltd. launched the first grocery store run entirely by artificial intelligence, under the name "Well GO" in Schenzhen, China, which could be the beginning of franchising humanless businesses in China.
+The threshold for payment of VAT has been amended so that both goods and services sectors will have a threshold of RMB 5 million per annum.
+In August 2017, a business called Rainbow Department Store Co.
+Ltd launched the first grocery store run entirely by artificial intelligence, under the name "Well GO" in Schenzhen, China, which could be the beginning of franchising 'humanless' businesses in China.
 This could have major impact on the franchising model in the future.